Moving to the City of Angels

 Housing and Living Costs

 No matter where you relocate, you still need to pick a neighborhood that fits your lifestyle.
 That is why, before you decide to rent or buy a house in LA, get to know its neighborhoods first.
-Among the best neighborhoods are Atwater Village, Beverly Grove, Beverly Hills, Burbank, Culver City, Downtown, Eagle Rock, Echo Park, Westwood, Beverlywood, Cheviot Hills, and Carthay.
+Among the best areas are Atwater Village, Beverly Grove, Beverly Hills, Burbank, Culver City, Downtown, Eagle Rock, Echo Park, Westwood, Beverlywood, Cheviot Hills, and Carthay.

 Things to see and do in LA

-Once in Los Angeles, you will soon adjust to its great weather that allows its inhabitants to do much more outdoor activities than in Chicago.
-Enjoy its rich and diverse culture, cuisine, and people whenever you have a chance.
+Once in Los Angeles, you will soon adjust to the great weather that allows its inhabitants to do much more outdoor activities than in Chicago.
+Enjoy the rich and diverse culture, cuisine, and people whenever you have a chance.
 Disneyland, Runyon Canyon Park, Hollywood Walk of Fame, Santa Monica Pier, Hollywood sign, Museum of Art, Dolby Theatre, Griffith Park, and Madame Tussauds Hollywood are just a few places you need to visit as soon as you can.